tsackton/taelgarverse/docs/people/historical-figures/sembaran-royalty/arryn-iii.md

 A young princeling of [Tyrwingha](<../../../gazetteer/greater-sembara/tyrwingha/tyrwingha.md>), he is a quite and mild-mannered child who is said to particularly love stories about his namesake, [Arryn I](<./arryn-i.md>).

+The king of Sembara in the 1740s, he is a quiet ruler and has largely maintained the peace and prosperity of his mother, [Elaine II](<./elaine-ii.md>).
+He came to the throne in DR 1745 on her death, and continues to be interested in tales of his namesake, [Arryn I](<./arryn-i.md>), and his supposed second life in [Twilight's Grace](<../../../cosmology/multiverse/echo-realms/feywild/twilight-s-grace.md>).